Tehes/themachine/README.md

 ## 💥 Wear & Repairs

-- **Wear** increases each tick, based on tick speed and system stress.
+**Wear** increases each tick, scaling dynamically with time survived.
+As the machine ages, each cycle adds slightly more damage than the last — creating inevitable decay.

-- Each installed module adds to wear in unique proportions.
+Each installed module contributes to wear in unique proportions.
-- **Cooling** and **Durability** modules mitigate wear buildup.
+**Cooling** and **Durability** modules mitigate this buildup and can delay system collapse.

-- **Repairs** reduce accumulated damage but cost money — they buy time, not safety.
+**Repairs** reduce accumulated damage but cost money — they buy time, not safety.
-- Over time, wear accelerates faster than repairs can offset it.
+Repairs become more frequent and expensive the longer the machine runs.

+**Overflow penalty:** if token storage reaches capacity, the system overheats,
+immediately adding a bonus wear of **+5 %** that tick.
+This encourages spending or upgrading before hitting maximum output.

 ---